Donny-GUI/help-cat/README.md

 # help-cat

+### For helping you make long hashcat system commands

 A gui that helps you set up your hashcat commands.
 Provides password examples, system command examples and other features.
 ![Screenshot from 2022-12-07 13-18-53](https://user-images.githubusercontent.com/108424001/206364451-94d4d3dd-6f20-4271-b5c3-828847a6d705.png)